jameswhite/capabilities/README.md

 ### Initial Conditions
   - The game starts with one resource (you) with a random, but humble, set of capabilities.
 You must spend time Researching the capabilities you'd like to instantiate.
+  - You'll have 250,000 paper to buy instances and acquire Humans.

+### Turns
+  - Instantiations, Upkeep and Paper move around during Turns.
+  - If a capability gives you 10 paper/User you get that every turn for evey User.
+  - If a Human costs you 10,000 paper, that is deducted every turn
+  - If an Instance has an upkeep of 100, it is deducted every turn.
+  - If an Instance has an upkeep of 100, it is deducted every turn.
+  - 200 Turns can be considered roughly a year in game time.

+### Users
+  - These are the consumers that bring in Paper.
+  - There are several types of Users you can attract.
+Free, Paying, Enterprise, and Institutional.
+  - Each type brings in more Paper (e.g. Enterprise Users pay more than Paying Users.)

+### Endgame
+  - Use Paper to enlist Humans to instantiate capabilities for which the Users will give you Paper.
+Sounds pretty simple, right?
+  - Which Humans you can enlist will depend on your Culture, Capabilites, and how much Paper you offer them.
+  - Which Users give you paper will depend on which Capabilities you offer.